maxmedina05/Udacity-Private-Blockchain/README.md

      * 1. Get the time from the message sent as a parameter example: `parseInt(message.split(':')[1])`
      * 2. Get the current time: `let currentTime = parseInt(new Date().getTime().toString().slice(0, -3));`
      * 3. Check if the time elapsed is less than 5 minutes
-     * 4. Veify the message with wallet address and signature: `bitcoinMessage.verify(message, address, signature)`
+     * 4. Verify the message with wallet address and signature: `bitcoinMessage.verify(message, address, signature)`
      * 5. Create the block and add it to the chain
      * 6. Resolve with the block added.
      * @param {*} address